Banana Biotechnology

-The Centre for Agriculture and the Bioeconomy’s Banana Biotechnology Program is a global leader in agricultural technology innovations, specifically centring on the genetic improvement of bananas, one of the top 10 world food crops.
+The Centre for Agriculture and the Bioeconomy’s Banana Biotechnology Program is a global leader in agricultural technology innovations, specifically centering on the genetic improvement of bananas, one of the top 10 world food crops.
 It brings together recent advances in banana genomics and molecular breeding to provide real world solutions to the banana industry globally.
-The program’s flagship research includes projects in disease resistance, predominantly in the areas of Fusarium wilt tropical race 4 (TR4) and Banana bunchy top disease.
+The program’s flagship research includes projects in disease resistance, predominantly in the areas of Fusarium wilt tropical race 4 (TR4) and banana bunchy top disease.
 The program is also strongly focussed on solving nutritional and food security-related problems affecting developing countries especially in sub-Saharan Africa, most notably the development of our East African Highland Bananas (EAHB) with high levels of pro-vitamin A.

 What we do